aeu/legible-algorithms/README.md

 I once had dreams of getting a cheque.
 Now I think I'll be lucky to make it through one of the books.
 (If you know, you know).

-This Leetcode solution is actually is Knuth's "Algorithm L" for generating the next permutation of elements, in lexicographical order, in place.
+This Leetcode solution is actually Knuth's "Algorithm L" for generating the next permutation of elements, in lexicographical order, in place.
+I don't think it's quite fair that this is a leetcode problem - especially categorized as "Medium", as it's a pretty obscure implementatation that (allegedly) took the greatest programmer of all time a day to solve!

 <a href="https://github.com/aeu/legible-algorithms/tree/master/leetcode/0031-next-permutation">Leetcode &numero; 31 (Medium) &mdash; Next Permutation (C++)</a>